noahehall/multicloud/providers/aws/services/Storage/storageGateway-volumeGateway.md

 - supports backup and restore of both cached and stored volumes
 - helps you centralize backup management, reduce your operational burden, and meet compliance requirements.

+### cloudtrail

+- Set up API and user activity logging with AWS CloudTrail.

+### cloudwatch

+- monitor your gateway and associated resources in CloudWatch by using Storage Gateway health and performance logs and metrics.
+- Gateway management console provides a consolidated view of CloudWatch metrics and any CloudWatch alarms you have configured.